VladJuckov/VladJuckov.github.io/content/hqlines/index.md

 It can be solved with rendering to texture for example.

 We will only consider opaque polygonal chains next.
-(again we can render to texture and then do transparent).
+(again we can render to texture and then do transparent chains).

 [Here](https://www.shadertoy.com/view/Wlfyzl)
 is the shader we will use for the segment's SDF.